-These are the top qualities that will set a great Product Manager apart from an average Product Manager:
+Let’s take a look at the top qualities that will set a great Product Manager apart from an average Product Manager:

-As a Product Manager, it is your duty to oversee all of the functionalities, and the inner machinations of your product, as well as the work of the teams helping bring your product to life.
-It is for this reason that you should have a vision set for the product, and the general direction that you’d like for it to move towards — an end goal for how the product should be.
+As a Product Manager, it is your duty to oversee all of the functionalities and inner machinations of your product, as well as the work of the teams helping bring your product to life.
+You should have a vision set for the product and the general direction that you’d like for it to move towards — an end goal for how the product should be.

 Consideration and Openness

 A Product Manager is still a human being.
-Even the greatest Product Managers don’t have all of the answers, so great Product Managers are always open to new ideas and suggestions from their fellow peers.
+Even the greatest Product Managers don’t have all of the answers, so they are always open to new ideas and suggestions from their fellow peers.

 Credit and Blame